ViBiOh/fibr/README.md

 - `delete` occurs when an item is deleted
 - `start` occurs when fibr start and do something on an item
 - `access` occurs when content is accessed (directory browsing or just one file)
+- `description` occurs when a description is written on the story mode

 The request sent is a POST with 15s timeout with the given payload structure: